-Basically, if you want to catch a Rat, you should be using smell, sticky bait!
+Basically, if you want to catch a rat, you should be using stinky, sticky bait!

 - The extra food will help to mask the scent of the trap

 Rats have an excellent sense of smell and will be very wary of anything new in their environment.